BrianBurnett29/TCC-Python-Projects/README.md

-#Projects from my Intro to Computer Programming Class at Tulsa Community College
+#Projects from my First Year at Tulsa Community College